Town of Andover, MA Personal Care Sites (Warming/Cooling/Charging Center)

 The Plan defines a Personal Care Site as a type of shelter facility that will provide temporary comfort services for shelter residents who are staying in their homes but may need assistance during emergencies for minor needs (for example, clean water, electricity, food/snacks, warming or cooling).

 This document describes how Memorial Hall Library will function as the first type of care location, a Personal Care Site.
 Please note that there is no one term that is exclusively used for this kind of site – you will see it referred to as a Comfort Center, Warming Center, a Cooling Center, a Disaster Response Center, a Charging Station, among others.
-For the purposes of this document, Memorial Hall Library will be referred to as a Personal Care Site when it is used to provide refuge and services to local people during a weather or other local emergency.
+For the purposes of this document, Memorial Hall Library will be referred to as a Warming/Cooling/Charging Center when it is used to provide refuge and services to local people during a weather or other local emergency.

 - Town Manager and the Emergency Management Working Group (EMWG) director become aware of the incident, emergency, or disaster

 - Town Manager and the EMWG director assess the need for level of sheltering.

 - Town Manager, in consultation with the EMWG director and the Library Director, make the decision to designate the Library as a Warming/Cooling/Charging Center